Vancouver Farmers Markets Office & Operations Team

 On her time off, Laura can often be found in East Vancouver walking the Drive, on her bicycle, or pulling carrots the size of her forearm out of her garden plot.

 Originally from Eastern parts, Jen has called Vancouver home since 1998.
-In the 10 years she’s been with VFM, she’s played a variety of roles including market manager, development manager, and most recently, stepping into the role of communications manager.
+In the 10 years she’s been with VFM, she’s fulfilled a variety of roles including market manager, development manager, and most recently, stepping into the role of communications manager.

 Christa Wood joined the VFM Team as Office Co-ordinator in March 2013.
 If you stop by our office at 1316 Grant Street, you’re likely to meet her at the front desk.
 Christa loves picking up fresh ingredients from the markets for new and sometimes experimental recipes she’s trying.
 When she’s not working at the VFM office, Christa and her husband Devin can be found working in their backyard or checking out what’s new on the local restaurant and brewery scenes.